20wiz/gin_tiny/README.md

 # Gin Tiny

 ## Description
 Gin Tiny is a lightweight web API built using the Gin framework in Go.
 It provides endpoints to create and retrieve models with timestamp functionality.
+It utilizes in-memory caching to store and manage model data efficiently.

 ## Features
 - **Create Model:** Submit a JSON payload to create a new model.
 - **Retrieve Model:** Fetch the created model data.
+- **Caching:** Implements in-memory caching to store model data temporarily, enhancing performance and reducing unnecessary data processing.

 ## Installation